 EMAS can be applied to the whole of an organisation or to specific sites.

 The EMAS EU website is the main portal for information and support.
-The EMAS competent body in the UK is the Institute of Environmental Management and Assessment(IEMA).
+Please go to this website or to the Institute of Environmental Management and Assessment(IEMA) for more information – not NEF Consulting.

 |Back to Contents|